 If you are a frontline worker, nominate yourself!
 It’s a pandemic, no need to wait for someone else to nominate you!

 A gift offering for frontline workers.
 We would like to do our part in recognizing the frontline workers that are looking after us.
 In addition to following the provincial health officers guidance we would like to offer a token of appreciation.

 The gift is a 14″ x 22″ exhibition canvas print reflecting the natural beauty of British Columbia.
 Many of the images reflect the rugged natural beauty of the greater Kootenay region.
 A few examples of pictures are included on this page.

 Due to positive feedback we are continuing the gift program in 2021.
-We are accepting nominations for the next draw that will take place in April.
+We are accepting nominations.
 Please submit names via this website or privately on social media.

 Sunset over the Arrow

 Amazing colour during a sunset over the Lower Arrow Lake.
 I was excited when I found this vantage point and capture the image just as the sun was setting.